what can be done to improve your chances of acquisition success?

 - Communication – Communication within the IMO and with all parties involved is critical.
 It needs to be clear, succinct, regular and well managed.
 Action plans must be recorded, assigned, communicated effectively and managed.
 It is essential, therefore, to have good communicators who consistently and regularly talk to all staff about what is going on even if there is little to say.
 Stopping the rumour mill before it begins is much easier than changing its course or stopping it once it has started.
 I encourage you to read “Employee Communication during an Organisation Design Process” which gives some interesting perspectives.

 - Remember the Core business – Above all remember that your Core business must continue to function and deliver.
 Do not neglect it.
 Communicate to this business as much as you communicate to the target business.

-Concentra has a unique combination of skills and technology that can help you succeed.
+Orgvue has a unique combination of skills and technology that can help you succeed.
 The Business Intelligence teams have in depth experience in data analytics, whilst our consultants have worked extensively on post merger integrations and how you can drive value from these activities.
-Our amazing product, orgvue, will help you to understand the people dimension so we can support you along every step of the way.
+Our amazing product, Orgvue, will help you to understand the people dimension so we can support you along every step of the way.